Medicine Medical Student Education

 Approximately one-third of Harvard Medical Students complete their third-year Medicine Clerkship.

-The Subintern-Resident Service (SIRS) is a highly-rated month long inpatient experience that prepares students for internship.
-The SIRS service is designed to allow students to learn to evaluate and manage patients with complicated medical problems under the supervision of house staff and medical attending staff.
+The Sub-Intern Resident Service (SIRS) is a highly rated month-long inpatient experience that prepares students for internship.
+The SIRS service is designed to allow students to evaluate and manage patients with complicated medical problems under the supervision of house staff and medical attending staff.
 Students are expected to function in a more independent manner than in Core Medicine I and to assume more direct responsibility for patient care.

 The rotation consists of three teams of one resident and one to two medical students, geographically based on one of our floors.
-Each team admits to their geographic pod during the day until 4 pm, at which time Twilight starts admitting for the general medicine ward services.
-The sub-interns truly feel like interns as they perform initial assessments, write all orders, respond to all pages, and prepare all discharge paperwork.
+The sub-interns function as interns.
+They perform initial assessments, write all orders, respond to all pages, and prepare all discharge paperwork.
 The residents supervise closely while teaching the students basic concepts important to inpatient care.
-The rotation includes dedicated teaching conferences through the weeks, regular attending rounds, and geographic distribution of the patients.
-Sub-interns spend 2-3 weeks working with the day team and 1-2 weeks on Twilight.
+Sub-interns spend three weeks working with the day team and one week admitting patients from the emergency department to the medical service as part of a Medicine team stationed in the emergency department.

 Meet the Faculty